Faculty Writing Retreats

 - The Plagiarism Tutorial has concise definitions of plagiarism and citation; 3 pages that explain and illustrate acceptable and unacceptable paraphrasing of research; and quizzes for students (U of Southern MI Libraries).

 - Common knowledge, which does not need to be cited, is more difficult to define in the digital age.
-Harvard has a definition here to which you could refer students.

 - Direct, mosaic, and unintentional plagiarism definitions from the CBB Plagiarism Resource Site.